Read time: 3 min | Article Quick Search

 Workflow schemas define the building blocks for a project, and they can be different depending on what type of project your company is working on.

 The workflow schema allows you to choose what objects should be used in the project and how they can be configured with different statuses and types.

-While a smaller studio might only need one schema, larger facilities could benefit from using different schemas for different projects.
+While a smaller studio might only need one schema, more extensive facilities could benefit from using different schemas for different projects.

-ftrack ships with a default setup that you can edit or remove if you would like.
-When you create a new project you can select workflow schema you would like to use.
+ftrack also comes with a default schema setup that you can edit or remove according to your needs, and when you create a new project, you can select the workflow schema you want to use.

-Before proceeding, make sure you have the Objects, Types and Statuses you need for your project.
+Please note: Before proceeding, ensure you have the Objects, Types, and Statuses you need for your project.

 Creating a schema

 Click the + button in the bottom left corner to create a new schema.

 Enter a name in the Create workflow dialogue, and click Create button.